Bucket List: Sleeping In A Burmese Monastery In Hsipaw

 We were assured that everything would be fine, even if rockets were fired just a couple of kilometers away from where we were trekking.

-Everything would be fine.
+Everything will be fine.
 And anti-climatically, it was.

 We ended the first day at a small village where time just slowed down.
 Evie played with a water buffalo and I photographed the children who were eager to show us their acrobatic cartwheels while simultaneously playing shy whenever we tried to say something in Burmese.

-The next morning, we continued our trek further inland to another village, walking at a pace that hinted at us not having to be anywhere by any specific time.
-In the late afternoon, we arrive to another small village where we would be spending the night in the monastery.
+The next morning, we continued our trek further inland to another village.
+Our pace matched the lack of urgency in having to be anywhere by any specific time.
+In the late afternoon, we arrived to another small village where we would be spending the night in a monastery.

-We arrived to a score of little monks called novices who greeted us with coy smiles before assembling for their prayers.
-I was told that we were one of the few foreigners who have come to spend the night in this particular monastery, so they were receiving us on short notice without much preparation.
+Our arrival was met by a score of little monks called novices, greeting us with coy smiles and laughter before scrambling off to assemble for prayer time.
+I was told that we were one of the few foreigners who have come to spend the night in this particular monastery.
+We appreciated that they were receiving us on short notice without much preparation.

-Along one side of the monastery wall were a row of flat mattress pads with a few blankets where the novices slept.
-We were offered two of these pads, which we gladly retreated to giving our feet a rest.
-While the novices ran off to do their chores, I reclined fully horizontally and stared ceiling while the late afternoon light shone through.
-Evie wrote in her journal and time slowed down again like it did the evening before.
+Along one side of the monastery wall was a row of flat mattress pads and blankets, where the novices slept.
+We were offered two of these pads, and gladly accepted them to give our feet a rest.
+While the novices ran off to do their chores, I went fully horizontal and stared at the ceiling while the late afternoon light shone through.
+Evie wrote in her journal, and time slowed down, like it did the evening before.

-There were much to do and much like the rest of our time in Myanmar, we experienced a great deal of quiet time to contemplate and just chat.
-By now, it was nice that Evie and I settled in a place where we could spend time in silence without a need to say much.
+There wasn’t much to do here, and like the rest of our time in Myanmar, we experienced a great deal of quiet time for contemplation and conversation.
+By now, it was nice that Evie and I had settled into a daily rhythm where we can spend time in silence without a need to say much.

-By now the novices started to warm up to us, and allowed me to take some photos of them without breaking into laughter and running away.
-This was a place of refuge for them, in a country where resources are scarce and families are not always able to give a good life to their children.
-I wished that I was able to communicate with them to ask more about their lives.
+By now the novices started to warm up to us, and allowed me to take some photos without constantly breaking into laughter and running away.
+This was a place of refuge for them, in a country where resources are scarce and families are always able to provide a good life for the children.
+I wished that I was able to communicate and learn more about their thoughts.

 This was a beautiful country, much like Thailand or Vietnam and as much as tourism can help their economy, I like that it has also not corrupted or spoiled it just yet.